How Does the Canadian Judicial System Address Repeat Offenders?

 What Defenses Might Be Used to Reduce the Severity of Repeat Offender Convictions?

-Every criminal defense case is unique.
-There is no single defense tactic that applies to every situation.
-That’s why it’s crucial to contact an experienced criminal defense lawyer as soon as possible who can examine the specifics of your charges to help you determine the best possible approach.
+Every criminal defence case is unique.
+There is no single defence tactic that applies to every situation.
+That’s why it’s crucial to contact an experienced criminal defence lawyer as soon as possible who can examine the specifics of your charges to help you determine the best possible approach.

-That being said, there are several strategies that might be used, again depending on the circumstances of the case.
-These are just a few of the strategies your lawyer could use to try to have the charges dismissed, withdrawn, or reduced, or to have you acquitted.
+In fact, there are several strategies that might be used, again depending on the circumstances of the case.
+The following are just a few of the strategies your lawyer could use to try to have the charges dismissed, withdrawn, or reduced, or to have you acquitted.

 • Negotiate for reduced charges or push to have the charges dropped.

-• Negotiate for a peace bond.
+• Negotiate for a peace bond in lieu of a conviction.
 In Canada, a peace bond is a criminal court order that requires the person receiving it to maintain good behaviour and remain peaceful.
 The bond can restrict what the person can do, where they can go, and who they can see.
 That can be anything from restricting the person from seeing an ex-spouse or possessing firearms, for example.
-A peace bond usually lasts up to 12 months, and if any of the terms are violated, they could face criminal charges again.
+A peace bond usually lasts up to 12 months, and if any of the terms are violated, the individual could face criminal charges again.

 • Challenge the evidence in the case, including witness testimony.

-• Look for charter rights violations.
+• Identify charter rights violations.
 For example, if illegal drugs were found in an illegal search and seizure, your charter rights may have been violated, and the drugs may not be admissible in court.

-• Present evidence of the charged person’s innocence along with positive witness testimony or testimony backing up the evidence of innocence.
+• Establish the accused’s innocence with positive witness testimony or other pieces of evidence.

-• If convicted, appeal the conviction or negotiate for less stringent sentencing terms.
+• Appeal a conviction accordingly or negotiate for less stringent sentencing terms.

 If I’m Convicted of a Repeat Offense in Ontario, Is There Any Chance of a Reduced Sentence?

 Don’t give up hope if you’re convicted of repeat offenses.
-There are still possibilities that your criminal defense lawyer can help you receive a reduced sentence.
-Many factors can affect the court’s decision when it comes to sentencing, including but not limited to the following.
+There are still possibilities that your criminal defence lawyer can help you receive a reduced sentence.
+Many factors can affect the court’s decision when it comes to sentencing, including but not limited to the following:

-• What types of charges were involved.
-Summary conviction offenses are usually less severe than indictable offenses and could lead to lesser consequences.
+• The types of charges involved.
+Summary conviction offences are usually less severe than indictable offences and could lead to lesser consequences.

-• Whether or not any person was harmed or whether or not society is considered to be harmed.
+• Whether or not any person was harmed, or whether society’s interest is at stake.

 • The type and extent of the crime.
 Even if repeated, less serious crimes may lead to less severe outcomes.